 - drawing attention to critical issues relating to electoral fraud, and

-lobbying state and federal governments on behalf of fair-minded Australians to reform our laws to prevent vote fraud.
+lobbying state and federal governments on behalf of fair-minded Australians to reform our laws to prevent vote fraud and improve the participation experience for all Australians who are eligible to vote.

 Vote Australia is an incorporated not-for-profit entity registered in New South Wales.
 Vote Australia in no way condones or encourages people to break Australian laws.
-Vote Australia is not affiliated with any political party or organisation and receives no funding from government or from any other organisation.
+Vote Australia is not affiliated with any political party or organisation, commercial or otherwise, and receives no funding from government or from any other organisation.
 It is funded entirely by public donation and staffed by volunteers.

 Support the campaign.
 Help protect your right to free and fair elections in Australia.